kendryte/k230_docs/en/01_software/board/examples/K230_SDK_EVB_Board_Demo_User_Guide.md

 ./sample_venc.elf 0 -sensor 7 -o out.265
 ```

-##### 2.2.4.2 MAPI encoding demo
+##### 2.2.4.2 MAPI Encoding Demo

-sample_venc default sensor type used is IMX335_MIPI_2LANE_RAW12_1920X1080_30FPS_LINEAR, the demo currently supports 3-way encoding, you can modify the sensor type and other parameters by passing parameters from the command line, the specific description is as follows:
+The sample_venc default sensor type is IMX335_MIPI_2LANE_RAW12_1920X1080_30FPS_LINEAR.
+Currently, this demo supports 3-channel encoding.
+The sensor type and other parameters can be modified via command-line arguments, as described below:

-After launching the board:
+After starting the development board:

-1. Use `lsmod` to check whether the k_ipcm module is loaded on the little core side.
-If it is not loaded, execute `insmod k_ipcm.ko` to load the k_ipcm module.
+1. Check if the k_ipcm module is loaded on the small core side using `lsmod`.
+If not, execute `insmod k_ipcm.ko` to load the k_ipcm module.
-1. Start the internuclear communication process on the large nuclear side, execute `./sample_sys_inif.elf`
+1. Start the inter-core communication process on the large core side by executing `./sample_sys_inif.elf`.
-1. In the /mnt directory on the little core side, execute  , `./sample_venc`by default, 1-channel H264 video encoding is executed, the resolution is 1280x720, and the generated code stream file is stored under the /tmp directory
+1. On the small core side, in the /mnt directory, execute `./sample_venc`.
+By default, it performs 1-channel H.264 video encoding with a resolution of 1280x720.
+The generated stream file is stored in the /tmp directory.
+To pass parameters, refer to the following parameter description:

 ```shell
 Usage: ./sample_venc -s 0 -n 2 -o /tmp -t 0